AlaskaAirlines/auro-hyperlink/README.md

 If a relative URL is required, pass in the `relative` flag to disable the addition of the Alaska Airlines domain.
 The `relative` feature and `target="_blank"` cannot be used together.
 If the component has both attributes, the

-## Docs

-All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) repository.

 ## Code Examples

 **Default hyperlink**